What Is a Conversion Rate and What Does It Mean for My Contractor Business?

 Typically, the higher your conversion rate, the more successful your business will be.

-“Why is my conversion rate so important?
-I already have customers, isn’t that enough?”
+“Why is my conversion rate important?”

 So you’ve already got work, that’s great.
 But you’d be open to more, right?